-David Weir is Senior Editor, Online News for KQED.
-He previously worked at Rolling Stone, Salon, Wired Digital, Excite@Home, Mother Jones, among others, and as a co-founder and Executive Director of The Center for Investigative Reporting.
+David Weir is Senior Editor, Digital News for KQED.
+He previously worked at Rolling Stone, Salon, Wired Digital, Excite@Home, Mother Jones, and as a co-founder and Executive Director of The Center for Investigative Reporting.
+Over the past 40 years, he and his teams have won dozens of awards, including a National Magazine Award, an IRE Award, and a Webby, He has authored or co-authored four books, including (with Mark Schapiro) "Circle of Poison."
+He has a B.A. in Journalism from the University of Michigan, and has taught journalism at UC Berkeley, Stanford, and San Francisco State.

 When the California Public Utilities Commission (CPUC) proposed new rules on Tuesday to govern the emerging ride-sharing startups, many of which are headquartered in San Francisco, the news was greeted as a victory by Lyft, Sidecar and Uber.
 And it is a victory, since as recently as last fall, the companies were facing cease-and-desist orders … Continue reading How the CPUC’s New Rules Will Affect Ride-sharing Startups →